CodyQue/CS-395-Live-Weather-Map/README.md

 It is required to use a virtual environment to run the web application (since the website requires using Django)

 ## Libraries Required
+These are some of the external libraries used for the full-stack project:
+- requests
+- django-bootstrap-v5
+- Django

 All of the libraries are stored in *requirements.txt*.
 Use this command to install the necessary requirements:
 #### `pip3 install -r requirements.txt`

 Make sure you are in the *live_weather_app* directory to run the pip command.

+## Running the web application on localhost
+Make sure you are still in the *live_weather_app*.
+To host the web application locally, run this command:
+#### `python manage.py runserver`

 ### Sources used
 <a href="https://thepythoncode.com/article/weather-app-django-openweather-api-using-python">Python Django Weather App Tutorial</a>